Chic fashion, famous art and fine wine for days: France exudes sexy sophistication.

 |Strasbourg to Lille||$32.00||€28.37||£21.77|

 |Lille to Paris||$4.67||€4.14||£3.18|

-Ticket prices are based on the average bus fares available on Wanderu for each route over a 30-day period.
+- Bus fares are based on the average cost of a one-way ticket for the respective route available on Wanderu over a 30-day period.

 Among the world’s most iconic destinations, the City of Light remains as romantic and mysterious today as it was a century ago.

 Sure, the sites are plenty.
 You can take in the Eiffel Tower from a tour boat on the Seine, gape at the gargoyles perched atop Notre Dame Cathedral or wink at Mona Lisa in The Louvre.
 But the real magic of Paris comes in the form of unexpected discoveries: the eccentric boutique down a dark alley or the loud creperie that applies obscene amounts of gruyére.

 However you choose to spend your time, the experience is guaranteed to be memorable.
 That said, this is only the first stop, so don’t fall into a cheese coma just yet.